influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/_index.md

 weight: 3
 ---

-Flux transformation functions transform or shape your data in specific ways.
+Flux's built-in transformation functions transform or shape your data in specific ways.
 There are different types of transformations categorized below:

 {{< children show="sections" >}}